codeigniter4/CodeIgniter4/admin/starter/README.md

 **This is pre-release code and should not be used in production sites.**

+---

+**CAUTION: This app starter is EXPERIMENTAL, and likely to change before the framework release.
+We are looking for feedback and suggestions!**

+---

 More information about the plans for version 4 can be found in [the announcement](http://forum.codeigniter.com/thread-62615.html) on the forums.

 The user guide corresponding to this version of the framework can be found